 Orientation: Mid-Lake Como

-Many of Lake Como’s storied resorts and historic gardens cluster in the mid-lake area, at the convergence of three angled avenues of sparkling sapphire.
+Many of Lake Como’s storied resorts and historic gardens cluster in the lake’s center, at the convergence of three angled avenues of sparkling sapphire.
 This is the most famous part of the lake, and the most convenient for short stays.
 The main mid-lake hubs for ferries and sightseeing form a triangle, with Varenna on the eastern shore, Menaggio on the western side, and Bellagio on the tip of land splitting the southern lake into two branches.
 We’ve marked specific piers and major sights on our Google map.

 Getting to the Mid-Lake Area